 server.ralscha.ch.
 Accept with enter

-- IP addresses, the Exim SMTP listener daemon will listen on.
+- IP addresses, the Exim SMTP listener daemon listens on.
 The daemon should only listen on

 - Domains for which this machine should consider itself the final destination.
 Text field should contain